Lhasa Apso Temperament & Personality Guide

 Home and Family Life

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Lhasa Apsos with moderate energy levels strike a good balance between activity and relaxation.

 Co-Existing with Other Animals